bunnypraneeth/Geo-Location-Using-NodeMCU/README.md

 CONNECTING WIRES

-Chnages to do in the code:
+Changes to do in the code:
 Take a Google API KEY from google and iclude it in the code at googleapikey sppace.Then add the ssid name and password and a email in the blynk part.
 You are ready to go.Dump the code into the module and enjoy the fun.